GERSL/pycold-uconnhpc/README.md

 # pycold-uconnhpc

 # A script repo for applying pycold package in UCONN HPC environment
 ### Author: Su Ye (remotesensingsuy@gmail.com)

 ## Before you use....

-I am a big fan of conda because it is always easier to install pre-compiled than compiling everything from sources, while I did see many people prefer pip than conda for its high-level flexibility and to pursue the most up-to-date package version.
-I did encounter package conflict issues when I mixed using conda and pip.
-So to guarantee everything working in UCONN HPC, I sugggest using pip install consistently, except for using conda to set up virtual environment and install gdal (see the below details).
+I am a big fan of conda because it is always easier to install pre-compiled than compiling everything from sources (especially for gdal library), while I did see many people prefer pip than conda for its high-level flexibility.
+The below are only based on my experience with conda.
+At least, it worked.

-If you are Window system user and choose python as your primary programming language, you may consider choosing Cygwin terminal (https://www.cygwin.com/), as other GUI-based terminals such as MobaXterm may have issues with Jupyter notebook connection.
-CLI-based terminal often incorporates many modern computing tools such as git and conda so that you don't need to switch terminals, while GUI-based may be more native to window users.
-It is up to you.
+If you are Window system user and choose python as your primary programming language, Cygwin terminal (https://www.cygwin.com/) is recommended, as other window-based terminals such as Mobabus may have issues with Jupyter notebook connection.
+Another advantage of using CLI-based terminal than GUI-based is CLI-based terminal often incorporates many useful softwares such as git and conda, where you can better keep up with modern computational technology.

 ## Step 1: locally install conda